-- Historical performance of each individual insurance contract is considered as a measure of how such a contract may perform in the future. - The business mix (by line of business) of the portfolio is monitored on an on-going basis so as to ensure that the Company is not over-exposed to any one sector (e.g. Medical, where control of medical inflation costs can be a key driver of results). - Consultation with each of the preferred insurance partners who are the 'original underwriters' of the insurance contracts is had, in order to better understand the key risks involved and also to gain a view as to their rationale around the pricing of the subject business, whose goal should be premium adequacy. - A 'four-eyes' approach is employed by VRCO management and the insurance team on all business accepted into VRCO.
+- Historical performance of each individual insurance contract is considered as a measure of how such a contract may perform in the future. - The business mix (by line of business) of the portfolio is monitored on an on-going basis to ensure that VRCO is not over-exposed to any one sector (e.g. Medical, where control of medical inflation costs can be a key driver of results). - Consultation with each of the preferred insurance partners who are the 'original underwriters' of the insurance contracts is had, in order to better understand the key risks involved and also to gain a view as to their rationale around the pricing of the subject business, whose goal should be premium adequacy. - A 'four-eyes' approach is employed by VRCO management and the insurance team on all business accepted into VRCO.

-In order to further assist in mitigating against adverse performance of this business and/or against catastrophic events, VRCO purchases reinsurance protection for any individual risks above €500k per life which it retains and also purchases reinsurance protection on a whole portfolio basis for retained losses in excess of a 125% loss ratio.
+In order to further assist in mitigating against adverse performance of this business and/or against catastrophic events, VRCO purchases reinsurance protection for any individual risks above €500k per life, which it retains and also purchases reinsurance protection on a whole portfolio basis for retained losses in excess of a 125% loss ratio.

-The SCR capital requirement for Premium & Reserve risk is €0.9m.
-VRCO has no Lapse risk or Catastrophe risk charge at 31 December 2017.
+The SCR capital requirement for underwriting risk is €1.4m.
+VRCO has no Lapse risk or Catastrophe risk charge at 31 December 2021.